Pat Fitzgerald: Personal life

 Fitzgerald is from Orland Park, Illinois, and resides in Northfield, Illinois with his wife, Stacy, and three sons, Jack, Ryan, and Brendan.
 He purchased a $2.3 million newly constructed home in January 2010.
 Fitzgerald is a huge fan of the area pro sports teams often using his Twitter feed to support the Bears, Blackhawks and White Sox.
 While Fitzgerald has led the Wrigley Field crowd in the iconic "Take Me Out to the Ballgame" song during the seventh inning stretch of a Cubs game, as a South Sider he is a die-hard White Sox fan.
 In April 2017, Fitzgerald signed a ten-year contract extension with Northwestern.
-While Northwestern is a private university and is not obligated to release compensation data, some publicly available tax forms indicate that Fitzgerald is among the highest paid coaches in the Big Ten.
+While Northwestern is a private university and is not obligated to release compensation data, some publicly available tax forms indicate that Fitzgerald was among the highest paid coaches in the Big Ten.
 In further support of Fitzgerald and the football team, Northwestern has built a $260 million football facility on the lakeshore section of campus that opened in 2018.
 Following his dismissal from Northwestern, Fitzgerald became a parent volunteer for Loyola Academy's football team.
 Fitzgerald's son, Ryan, was the team's starting quarterback for the 2023 season.
 Loyola Academy beat Lincoln-Way East High School to win the 2023 IHSA Class 8A State Football Championship.